creashaksorganzine/ferrite-launcher/README.md

 ## Why Ferrite?

-I started Ferrite because I felt that most minecraft launchers didn't work for me.
+I started Ferrite because I felt that most Minecraft launchers didn't work for me.

-I also didn't wanna just make a fork of prism (That's the launcher I usually use).
+I also didn't wanna just make a fork of Prism (that's the launcher I usually use).

-I also just want everything to be toggle able and I mean **EVERYTHING**.
+I also just want everything to be toggleable, and I mean **EVERYTHING**.

-I also hate that UI is like fucking not customizeable (when feather changed to dawn I genuinley gagged at the sight of the UI 😭😭).
+I also fucking hate when launchers don't let you customize the UI (when Feather changed to Dawn I genuinely gagged at the sight of the UI 😭😭).

 ## Features